By Jenny Park

 • Try one new asana in every yoga practice, or do the opposite and try doing the same flow every day for a week.
 Think about how your sensations change each time you do it, even if the actions are the same.

 • Make it “Yoga Appreciation Month,” and bring one new friend to a class every week.
 Think of something that you really like about Yoga and post it in a social media forum or on a web discussion.

-• Try Yoga in a new medium: practice in a group if you usually practice alone, or at home to a video if you never do it that way.
+• Try the Yoga challenge in a new medium: practice in a group if you usually practice alone, or at home to a video if you never do it that way.

 • Make a list of intentions and set a new intention each time you practice yoga.
 We frequently experience “intention stagnation,” where we set the same vague intentions each time or neglect to set them at all.
 Be mindful about your intentions.